Jimmie Rodgers (pop singer): Later career

-Rodgers appeared in a 1999 video, Rock & Roll Graffiti by American Public Television, along with about 20 other performers.
-Nevertheless, he gave "Honeycomb" a try, and he mentioned that he had a show in Branson, Missouri.
+Rodgers appeared in the 1999 video Rock & Roll Graffiti by American Public Television, along with about 20 other performers.
+Nevertheless, he tried "Honeycomb," and he mentioned that he had a show in Branson, Missouri.

-Rodgers returned to his hometown of Camas, Washington in 2011 and 2012, performing to sell-out crowds.
-In 2013, his neighbors successfully got a street named after him, in the neighborhood where he grew up.
+Rodgers returned to his hometown of Camas, Washington, in 2011 and 2012, performing to sell-out crowds.
+In 2013, his neighbors successfully got a street named after him in the neighborhood where he grew up.